gunbo13/mc-private-gpt/README.md

 Ensure to run pyenv shell X.XX before using poetry

-Clone of PrivateGPT for MC purposes
+Clone of PrivateGPT for private purposes